 In Lifehacker’s printable, you’ll find suggested places organized under helpful subheadings.
 It also has a simple, checkable style and additional lines at the bottom for you to add unlisted businesses.

 While changing your address might involve a lot of paperwork, you shouldn’t spend hours finding the papers themselves.
-Get all the forms in one place with this moving tool—at least for essentials like the DMV and IRS.
+Get all the forms in one place with this moving tool from FormBirds — at least for essentials like the DMV and IRS.
 Be sure to check with your local offices, though, because you may be able to fill out some information online.

 Getting There (And Exploring)